SenseCollect logoSenseCollect

 That sounds obvious, but many scraping tools quickly become complicated.
 They ask you to build workflows, configure proxies, inspect selectors, write code, or understand browser automation.
 Those features are powerful, but they are often too much when your real goal is just a spreadsheet.

-For beginners, the best scraper is usually a focused tool with a clear input and a clear output.
+For beginners, the best scraper is usually a focused tool with a clear input, a clear row estimate, and a clear output.

 What makes a web scraper simple?